CaioRFreire/tryhackme-lab-reports/README.md

 # tryhackme-lab-reports

-This directory contains technical reports and supporting files for hands-on cybersecurity laboratories completed on the TryHackMe SOC L1 path.
+Technical reports and supporting files for hands-on cybersecurity laboratories completed on the TryHackMe SOC L1 path.